josephworks/josephworks.github.io/PROJECTS.md

 ## CMDWorkspaceTools

 A place for me to dump my Windows cli environment programs.
-Many of them are for Rooting Android.
+Many of them are for Rooting / Modifying Android.

 ---